jkunimune/nibasa/description.md

 - `pc` and `bc` for the voiceless and voiced labial clicks (k͡ʘ and g͡ʘ)
 - `'` for the glottal stop (ʔ) and for ejective stops (kʼ)
 - `eu` for the diphthong eu̯
-- `á`, `é`, `í`, `ó`, and `ú` for irregular stress (these are often omitted after the first time a word is used, or not used at all in informal writing)
+- `á`, `é`, `í`, `ó`, and `ú` for irregular stress (the accents are often omitted after the first time a word is used, or not used at all in informal writing)

 Because of the wide variety of backgrounds learners of PUDUL have, it is common for some letters' pronunciations to vary somewhat from person to person.
-For example, many pronounce `h` as [x], `v` as [v] or [w], or `r` as [ɹ].
+For example, many pronounce `h` as [x], `v` as [v], or `r` as [ɹ].
 Because PUDUL has a relatively small number of phonemes, such variations can be tolerated without impacting the intelligibility of the speech as long as they are minor.

 ### phonotactics

-in general, there are three firm rules that are never violated for any PIL word:
+in general, there are two firm rules that are never violated for any PIL word:
-- the nucleus of every syllable is a vowel, or a diphthong composed of an open or mid vowel followed by a close vowel.
+- adjacent identical letters are forbidden (except at morpheme boundaries).
 - the semivowels “y” and “v” are always followed by a vowel.
-- adjacent identical consonants are forbidden.

-there are also several stricter rules that apply to common PIL roots (as opposed to proper names, technical terms, or words specific to a particular culture).
+there are also several stricter rules that apply to common PIL roots (as opposed to compound words, proper names, technical terms, or words specific to a particular culture).
+- the nucleus of every syllable is a vowel or a diphthong.
-- the onset of every syllable is either a single consonant or one of "pr", "tr", "kr", "pl", "kl", or "ny".
+- the onset of every syllable is either a single consonant or one of "pr", "tr", "kr", "pl", "kl", "ny", or "ly".
 - the onset of a syllable is never "ng".
 - the coda of a syllable is a single consonant.
 - adjacent obstruents always agree in voicing.
 - a word never ends with a voiced obstruent.
-- nasal consonants always agree with the following consonant when the following consonant is an occlusive.
+- nasal consonants always agree with the following consonant when the following consonant is an occlusive (`n` can be followed by `k` or `g` but it will be pronounced [ŋ]).
 - the letters "s”, "z”, and "c” never occur next to each other.
+- the consonant sequences `sh`, `zh`, `th`, `dh`, `gh`, `hm`, `hn`, `hr`, and `hl` never occur
 - semivowels never appear adjacent to their corresponding vowel.
-- rising vowel sequences are always broken up by semivowels except for the five digraphs.
+- rising vowel sequences are always broken up by semivowels, except for digraphs.
 - roots rarely contain more than three syllables.

 while there is no minimum length for common roots,